rob-bar/generative-ai-exercises/README.md

 ### The Google Meet:

 Please join this google meet with your mic off.
-[LINK TO GOOGLE MEET] This will be our chat for sharing funny prompts or for questions later on.
+[This is the link](https://meet.google.com/oaa-baaj-wft) This will be our chat for sharing funny prompts or for questions later on.

+Again, if there is something wrong with an exercise or you are stuck, or you have a question.
+I'll be happy to help you.

+Have fun!

+And

+Happy prompting / coding!